Grants and Sponsorships

 Each year, grants and sponsorships received from national and local corporations and foundations support programs, faculty research, community collaborations, public events and a wide range of campus initiatives.
 The Office of Corporate and Foundation Relations (CFR) is responsible for stewarding relationships between St. Kate's and its corporate and foundation partners.

-Examples of past partnerships include:
+Examples of some current and past partnerships include:

 Continued support from these foundations has worked to eliminate barriers to higher education for women of high ability who may be new immigrants, the first in their families to attend college, or low-income.
 College immersion camps for girls of color began over thirty years ago at St. Catherine.
 Now known as the First Step Institute, the program’s goal is to provide young women of color with the knowledge, tools, support and encouragement to make a successful transition from high school to college.